iPatel007/MyCommits/README.md

 # Home Screen:
  - Display List of commit history of "MyCommits" project
- - Name of author, commit message, and date
+ - Commit message, Name of author and date
- - There is refresh button on top right side
+ - There is refresh button at bottom right side
- - After clicking on refresh button, It will display fresh data
+ - By clicking on refresh button, You will fetch fresh data of git commit